arabellaknowles/CV/README.md

 #### Problem Solving

 - When I studied Neuroscience at the University of Bristol, I would be presented with a list of symptoms and have to uncover which neurone or mechanism was dysfunctioning and the cause behind it.
-This process is very similar to debugging a code; follow the error messages and identify the mistake.
+This skill is transferable to coding as the process is very similar to debugging a code; follow the error messages and identify the mistake.

 #### Analytical